 - Which pieces of content does your sales team repeatedly use or request?

-Tools like GA4, Google Search Console, Bing Webmaster Tools, HubSpot, Clarity Analytics, and simple dashboards give us plenty of information.
-The real value lies in interpreting that data and turning it into practical next steps—not just monthly reports.
+Tools such as GA4, Google Search Console, Bing Webmaster Tools, HubSpot, Clarity Analytics, and dashboards provide ample data.
+The true value comes from interpreting this information and translating it into actionable next steps, rather than simply generating monthly reports.

 Account-Based Marketing in Practice